Maria Obrucheva

 1871

-Before graduating, she volunteered to go to the Franco-Prussian battlefield near Belfort with a medical expedition organized by Professor Rose.
+Before graduating, she volunteered to go to the Franco-Prussian battlefield near Belfort.
+The expedition was organized by Professor Rose, the group included August Forel.
 She was the only women on the expedition she “won all hearts by her steady and self-sacrificing efforts in behalf of the wounded.”

 1872